jstran9/basic_crud_app/README.md

         - These two classes wrap our entities and wrap data (such as support for pagination).
     - For the failing test of createBlogExistingBlogName we are expecting a status of isConflict() so when we threw the ConflictException in the createBlog method of the AccountController we were able to fix this failing this.

+6. Notes for video #6.
+    - Below are some references to using the h2 database engine.
+        - A link to the h2 database engine website is [here](https://www.h2database.com/html/cheatSheet.html).
+        - The cheat sheet is [here](https://www.h2database.com/html/cheatSheet.html).
+        - At about 20:39 there is a discussion about "transaction demarcation"
+            - Entities attached during the transaction get detached after the transaction.
+        - The documentation with the "tx" namespace is [here](https://docs.spring.io/spring/docs/4.0.6.RELEASE/spring-framework-reference/htmlsingle/)
+        - It is important to note that we do not want to set the id for the Account object because it will be automatically be created for us when the Account object is created.